 However, if we replace http://vtcsec/ with http://192.168.1.111/secret/index.php/2017/11/16/hello-word/ we are able to access the site.
 I don’t know where this will lead us yet but it’s good to know.

 Now to be able to run a brute-force attack against the WordPress site without error, we need to add 192.168.1.111 pointing to vtcsec into our hosts file.

 We can verify if that worked by clicking on a link on the http://192.168.1.111/secret/ site again.
 And there we go, hit F5 to refresh the page and it starts loading correctly.

-But not so fast, what if the password wouldn’t have been admin/admin?
+But not so fast; what if the password wouldn’t be admin/admin?
 We could have used wpscan to brute-force a couple of default passwords against it by running the command below.